-Tournament Organisers’ FAQ
+E. Organisers’ FAQ

 Can anyone run a tournament?

 Yes anyone can.
-Though it is best if you have some experience of go events or running other events.
-You should probably have attended one or two go tournaments to see how they usually work.
+Though it is best if you have some experience of Go events or running other events.
+You should probably have attended one or two Go tournaments to see how they usually work.

 How do I chose a date?